YasmineBB/The-True-Crime-Quiz/README.md

 ### Typography

 I have chosen two fonts to use across the site; 'Fjalla One', which is a medium-contrast display sans serif, and 'Open Sans Condensed'.
 Both taken from Google Fonts.
-Fjalla One is used for the majority of headings and buttons and Open Sans Condensed for all other text on the site.
+'Fjalla One' is used for the majority of headings and buttons and 'Open Sans Condensed' for all other text on the site.

 ### Images